tillitis/tillitis-key1/hw/application_fpga/fw/README.md

 1. Load, measure, and start an application received from the client over the USB/UART or from one of two flash app slots.
-2. Provide functionality to run only app's with specific BLAKE2s digests.
+2. Provide functionality to run only apps with specific BLAKE2s digests.
 3. Provide system calls to access the filesystem and get other data.
+4. To help measure data into the new Compound Device Identifier when chaining apps.

 The firmware binary is part of the FPGA bitstream as the initial values of the Block RAMs used to construct the ROM.
 The ROM is located